-

 Examples:

-indexOfAll(null, *) -> [] indexOfAll("", *) -> [] indexOfAll("abed", "a") -> [0] indexOfAll("abac", "ab") -> [0] indexOfAll("abac ba", "ba") -> [1, 4]
+indexOfAll(null, *) -> [] indexOfAll("", *) -> [] indexOfAll("abed", "a") -> [0] indexOfAll("abac", "ab") -> [0] indexOfAll("abac ba", "ba") -> [1, 4]- Parameters:

-- The string to search for- Returns:
+str- The string to search insearch- The string to search for- Returns:

 - A list with the indexes of all occurrences in the given string